How Solar Panels Are Made

 Silicon is a vital part of solar panels as it’s a semiconductor material that absorbs sunlight to convert it into electricity.

-And silicon ingots are created by melting high-purity silicon in a furnace at a temperature of over 2,550 degrees Fahrenheit.
+Initially, we create silicon ingots by melting high-purity silicon in a furnace at temperatures exceeding 2,550 degrees Fahrenheit.

-This creates a molten liquid, which is then slowly cooled down to form a single crystal that’s shaped like a cylinder.
+This process produces molten liquid, which then gradually cools to form a single crystal shaped like a cylinder.

-The crystal’s shape is then designed to match the dimensions required for us here at Zeno.
+Following this, we shape the crystal to match the dimensions required for our purposes at Zeno.

-Once the silicon ingot has been created, it’s sliced into very thin wafers with a saw – these wafers are generally about 200 micrometers thick (or the thickness of a sheet of paper).
+Once we form the silicon ingot, we slice it into very thin wafers using a saw—typically around 200 micrometers thick, equivalent to the thickness of a sheet of paper.

-The wafers are cleaned and etched to remove any impurities that might’ve surfaced during the slicing process.
+After slicing, the wafers undergo cleaning and etching to eliminate any impurities that may have emerged during the slicing process.

 And if the resulting wafers have a consistent thickness, they’re right to produce effective solar panels.